Carnagion/dissertation/diss/diss.typ

 @constraint:schedule-binary, @constraint:deice-binary, and @constraint:precedence-binary restrict the decision variables for landings or take-offs, de-icing, and aircraft precedences to binary values.

-// TODO: Check if this section looks better elsewhere, such as just after time windows or precedences, or just after the model
 === Disjoint Time Windows <section:disjoint-time-windows>

 #cite(<beasley-scheduling-aircraft>, form: "prose") show that it can be determined for certain pairs of distinct aircraft $(i, j)$ whether $i$ lands or takes off before $j$ does, based on their sets of possible landing or take-off times.